What is Arthritis?

 Treatment for Arthritis

-Most of the treatments performed for arthritis are aimed at relieving pain and improving function.
+Most of the treatments for arthritis are aimed at relieving pain and improving function.
 Since every case is unique, our Atlanta orthopedist will try various treatments until they discover the perfect pain management solution for you.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)